mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 Sets a string to replace in the response and a replacement string.
 We made the following changes to the public version:

 1. This directive takes effect only on the edge servers, not the parent servers.
-This is to make sure the replacement only happen once across the [hierarchical structure](/cdn/docs/edge-logic/paths-to-origins) of CDN Pro.
+This ensures the replacement happens only once across the [hierarchical structure](/cdn/docs/edge-logic/paths-to-origins) of CDN Pro.
 2. We introduced the `if()` parameter to precisely set the condition for this directive to take effect, just like for the [`add_header`](#add_header) directive.

 Note that when the response is compressed, the search and replace may not work as desired.
 You can use the [`origin_set_header`](#origin_set_header) directive as follows to clear the `Accept-Encoding` field to ask for an uncompressed response from the origin and parent server: